petermsiegel/F-string-APL/∆F_Help.md

 ```

 Now, we show it **_with_** the **Quote** shortcut.
-Voila, quotes appear around the character digits, but not the actual numbers!
+Voilà, quotes appear around the character digits, but not the actual numbers!

 ```
    ∆F '{`Q 1 2 "3" 4 "5"}'